mkonda/entreteam/index.md

 ## The Model

 The basic model is to form 4-6 person accountability teams and to use those to try to help each person succeed.
+Here is a pretty standard [introduction](/intro.md).

 ## Resources